mixxxdj/mixxx/source/index.rst

 *****************

-Mixxx is Free [#f1]_ DJ software for Windows, Mac OSX, and Linux.  **Mixxx gives you everything you need to become a superstar DJ.** Using Mixxx, you can rock the party with your vinyl turntables, your MIDI controllers, or even just your keyboard.
+Mixxx is Free [#f1]_ DJ software for Windows, Mac OSX, and Linux.  **Mixxx gives you everything you need to become a superstar DJ** (except talent and hard work.)
+Using Mixxx, you can rock the party with your vinyl turntables, your MIDI controllers, or even just your keyboard.

 That's right, this is you after learning how to DJ with Mixxx: